 It’s time for that monthly drama that you both dread.
+Trimming your dog's nails!

+Wondering how to clip your dog's nails when your dog is scared?
 This article will walk you through how to change this dynamic so that trimming your dog’s nails from home isn’t such a traumatic event.

 Can’t I just skip it?

 Unfortunately, no, you can’t.
 If your dog’s nails get too long it can lead to serious problems.
+Time to put those nail clippers to work.

 Your dog’s posture is, in part, determined by their toenails.
 When the nails touch the floor, it sends signals to his brain that he is on an incline and he compensates his stance accordingly.
-Over time this creates undue stress on joints and in some cases, it can do permanent damage to his soundness.
+Over time this creates undue stress on joints and in some cases, it can do permanent damage to dogs soundness.

 Why is my dog scared of having her nails clipped?